Octo-planner: On-device Language Model for Planner-Action Agents: Method

 For the action model, we utilize the Octopus model, which is specifically designed for on-device function calling.
 Figure \ref{fig:multiagent} illustrates the difference between our Planner-Action framework and the single-model approach for LLM agents.

-The modular design of our framework offers several advantages: \begin{itemize} \item \textbf{Specialization}: Separating planning and action execution allows optimization of each model for its specific role, enhancing performance in complex tasks. \item \textbf{Scalability}: Independent scaling of planning and action capabilities efficiently accommodates varying task complexities. \item \textbf{Interpretability}: Explicit separation of phases improves transparency in the decision-making process. \item \textbf{Adaptability}: Easier integration of domain-specific knowledge or constraints into either phase without system-wide changes. \end{itemize}
+The modular design of our framework offers several advantages: \begin{itemize} \item \textbf{Specialization}: Separating planning and action execution allows optimization of each model for its specific role, enhancing performance in complex tasks. \item \textbf{Scalability}: Independent scaling of planning and action capabilities efficiently accommodates varying task complexities. \item \textbf{Interpretability}: Explicit separation of phases improves transparency in the decision-making process. \item \textbf{Adaptability}: Domain-specific knowledge or constraints can be integrated into either phase without system-wide changes. \end{itemize}